philzook58/philzook58.github.io/_posts/2024-04-15-pcode2c-dwarf.md

 ```

 Because I exported debug data with `-g` when I called `gcc`, there is useful translation validation data in the debug section.
 Let's take a look at the big dump.
-Scroll on past and I'll point out some stuff
+I put most of it at the end of the post

 ```python
 !objdump -W /tmp/all_equal